 Installation of the connector

-Follow this step if the coil is fitted with a DIN-A or DIN-B connector.
+For solenoid valve wiring, often times there is a connector.
+Follow these steps if the coil is fitted with a DIN-A or DIN-B connector.

 - Use a round cable.
 Connect terminals (1) and (2) to the power supply.
 The polarity does not matter.